Our knowledge of orthopaedics. Your best health.

 Outcomes

-Complete surgical removal can control the tumor in the majority of cases.
-Adding radiation therapy can improve control rates as well.
-Incomplete surgical removal and the presence of distant spread to other organs will give a poorer outcome.
-After the tumor has been removed, one can expect a 5% to 20% chance of it regrowing at the same site and a 30% to 50% chance of it growing in a different organ.
-Surgical removal of the metastatic lesion (metastatectomy) is possible and is recommended for appropriate patients.
+Incomplete surgical removal and the presence of distant spread to other organs will lead to a poorer outcome.
+After the tumor has been removed, there is a 5 to 20% chance of it regrowing at the same site and a 30 to 50% chance of it growing in a different organ.
+Surgical removal of a metastatic lesion (metastatectomy) is possible and is recommended for appropriate patients.

 Last Reviewed